 - Motorcycles being difficult to see in blind spots or while approaching intersections.

 - New motorcyclists who have less experience and ability to avoid hazards.

 - Drivers not realizing that motorcycles need a longer following distance because they can stop much faster than other traffic.

 - Motorcycles being more prone to losing control in adverse weather or road conditions.

 The use of a helmet can also determine how seriously a motorcyclist is hurt in a crash.
 Helmet laws vary from state to state, but every Missouri rider is required to wear a DOT-approved helmet, says Consumer Reports.
 Using a helmet can reduce the risk of being killed in a crash by as much as 40 percent, but this is no guarantee that a motorcyclist will avoid serious injury.

 CONTACTING AN ATTORNEY AFTER A MOTORCYCLE ACCIDENT

 It’s usually the motorcyclist who fares the worst after an accident involving another driver.
-If you’ve been injured in a crash caused by the negligence of someone else, contact an experienced personal injury attorney right away to discuss your options.
+If you’ve been injured in a crash caused by the negligence of someone else, contact an experienced personal injury lawyer right away to discuss your options.